+ Comes in a 4" pot

-Smaller leaf hoya, its leaves range from 1" in length to 1/2" in width.
-Lovely trailing plant and great for a basket.
+Smaller leaf hoya, its leaves range from 2" in length to 3" in width.

 This plant can exist outdoors in zones 10a-11.
 It does not like being in temperatures below 40 degrees F. This plant prefers warm and humid conditions to get it to bloom.

 Mixed bag on this.
 Some collectors claim it is a very easy hoya, others have more difficulty with this one.